-So, where do you grab your slice of the lab-grown meat pie?
-The answer is direct investment, keeping your eye on progress or buying stocks in the companies supporting the smaller start-ups.
+So, where do you grab your slice of the lab-grown meat pie in these early stages?
+The answer is to keep your eye on progress or buying stocks in the companies supporting the smaller start-ups.

 For example, Tyson Foods (the meat production giants) announced a massive investment in Future Technologies (cultured meat producers).
 Tyson is likely, therefore, to be at the forefront of the cultured meat industry as it progresses.
 Tyson is also listed on the NYSE.

-There is also the possibility that private cultured meat companies could IPO at some point in the future, following on from Beyond Meat’s route in 2019.
+Another example is the UK listed ‘Agronomics’, which invests in lab-grown meat and saw its value go up 300% from Jan-July 2021.
+There is also the possibility that more private cultured meat companies could IPO at some point in the future, following on from Beyond Meat’s route in 2019.

 In many industries, a fortune or high profile is required to be a private equity investor.
 However, in emerging technologies, companies often welcome investments and investors of all types.
 Investors can also opt-in to invest in a portfolio of cultured meat companies via venture capital funds.

 Lab-Grown Meat Companies Investors Should Keep an Eye On

 MeaTech3D was the first lab-grown meat company to go public in the US.
 Listed on the NASDAQ as ‘MITC’, this naturally is gaining attention from investors due to the limited availability for lab-grown meat stocks currently.
 MeaTech3d can also be found under the ticker $MEAT or $MTTCF on the Pink OTC exchange.